Poorchop/hexchat-scripts/README.md

 for a more comprehensive Twitch experience.

 *__Usage:__*
-Emotes are automatically formatted only for text sent to channels on TwitchTV IRC.
-All you need to do is type your message; proper capitalization isn't necessary.
+Emotes are formatted with proper capitalization as you type.
+This only modifies your text when a Twitch IRC channel is in focus.
+Therefore, this script is essentially a twitch-specific auto-replace tool.

-Example: "Hello kappa frankerz" is automatically converted to "Hello Kappa FrankerZ" after you send your message, and the corresponding emotes are displayed in the web chat.
+Example: "Hello kappa frankerz" is automatically converted to "Hello Kappa FrankerZ" as you type.

 ### Installation:
 Place "script.py" in your HexChat addons folder: